sa20632/gee/userManual.md

-4- select the type of emergency: deforestation, flood, or forest fires.
+4- Select the type of emergency: deforestation, flood, or forest fires.

 <p align="center">
 <img src="images/4.PNG" />
 </p>

                                             The affected area will be added to the map as a separate layer.
-                                            The user can select the layers that want to appear in the study area.
+                                            The user can select the layers that want to appear on the map.

 <p align="center">
 <img src="images/5.PNG" />